 UTM parameters

-UTM parameters are the standard URL query parameters (utm_source, utm_medium, utm_campaign, utm_term, utm_content) you append to links so analytics tools can attribute the visit to its campaign.
+UTM parameters are the standard URL query parameters (utm_source, utm_medium, utm_campaign, utm_term, utm_content) that attribute a visit to its campaign.

 Kay Vink